 Assisted Resistance Band Nordic Hamstring Curls are also a good option as they allow you to progressively strengthen your hamstrings by using lighter and lighter bands as you develop more strength.

 With all of these exercises, remember to move slowly and controlled as you lower (eccentric phase), then move quicker, yet still in a controlled manner, on the way up (concentric phase).
-The tempo should be about 4:1 seconds.
+The tempo should be about 4 to 1 seconds (4 seconds down, 1 second up).

 If you have a pulled hamstring, you are probably looking for a way to recover as quickly as possible.